 Dogtra 1900s Review – Transmit Range

-The 1900 series is a mid-long range remote dog training collar.
-The 3/4 mile range will work for just about any situation from upland and waterfowl hunting to companion dogs in a country setting with lots of room to roam to hiking and walking off leash at the local bark park.
+Dogtra 1900s is a mid-long range remote dog training collar.
+The 3/4 mile range will work for just about any situation from upland and waterfowl hunting to companion dog training in a country setting with lots of room to roam to hiking and walking off leash at the local bark park.

-whether you’re using an e-collar to reinforce commands, solving behavioral issues or to keep your gundog in the hunt (look for better terminology), in my opinion the Dogtra 1900s is the way to go ….
+Whether you want an e-collar to reinforce commands, solve behavioral issues, or keep your gundog focused during the hunt, in my opinion, the Dogtra 1900s is the way to go.

-As I mentioned above the 1900s series is a low to high power unit and designed for all dog temperaments from super soft to tough, high drive dogs.
-If you are unsure about your dog’s temperament, and your dogs is over 20lbs the 1900s series is a safe bet.
+As I mentioned above, the 1900s e-collar is a low to high-power unit designed for all dog temperaments from super soft to tough, high-drive dogs.
+If your dog is over 35 lbs. and you’re unsure about their temperament, Dogtra 1900s is a safe bet.

-- Have a smaller dog with a more sensitive temperament, the 280c is the best
+- Have a smaller dog with a more sensitive temperament, Dogtra 280C is the best

 I hope this Dogtra 1900s review has been helpful.
 Please feel free to ask me any questions in the comments section below.